Irula Snake Catchers' Industrial Cooperative Society: History

 The Irula people have a long history of coexisting with snakes and possess extensive traditional knowledge of the local fauna.
-They're known for their legendary snake catching skills and also known as the "snake society" or "snake-charming community."
+They're known as the "snake society" or "snake-charming community" for their snake catching skills.
 Irula people have made their living for generations by hunting snakes for their skins, which is used by the leather industry to manufacture exotic snake leather, often used for fashion accessories such as handbags and wallets.
 This trade formed a significant part of their income.
 However, the enactment of the Wildlife Protection Act, 1972 in India banned the hunting of several animals, including snakes, and a subsequent ban on the export of snake skins in 1976 left the Irula community without their primary source of livelihood.
 This led to significant and sudden economic hardship and poverty within the community.

 Romulus Whitaker, a herpetologist, proposed an alternative approach where the Irulas' expertise could be redirected towards a critical public health need: the production of antivenom.
 Snakebite is a major public health issue in India, with tens of thousands of deaths annually.
 With Whitaker's assistance, the society was established in 1978.
 It was founded to be owned, managed, and operated by the Irula community, ensuring that the profits would directly benefit its members.
 The cooperative was licensed by the government to capture a limited number of the four most venomous snake species ("Big Four") in the region—the spectacled cobra, the common krait, the Russell's viper, and the saw-scaled viper—for venom extraction.
 The unique mission of the society was to ensure that Irula tribal people can continue gainful employment and sustainably provide for themselves while ensuring that snakes are protected under the Wildlife Protection Act, 1972.
 This involves keeping the snakes in captivity for a limited period, extracting limited venom, and releasing them back into the wildlife.